Mukul-9/Clonify/README.md

 # Clonify
 This is going to be a gadget-shopping website clone with custom modifications and changes in layouts.
-Liquid Motions take the User-Experience one step further.
+Liquid Motions will be taking the User-Experience one step further.
 The website is linked to a database and can store quite some amount of data like:

--  The Login/Register details of the users, which can be used to retreive data anytime,
+-  The Login/Register details of the users,
 -  The items added to cart by individual users,
 -  Address Book to manage office and home addresses along with the time of day when they can be contacted.